Areas of expertise

 They are smooth talkers.

 The skills that most team leads, shift engineers, plant foreman and plant managers possess are technical in nature.
-Some very exceptional people also possess strong people and leadership skills.
-But that is the exception.
-The consequence of that is, technical issues get resolved but people issues more often do not.
-Corporate bodies have a dismal record with respect to this.
+Some very exceptional people also possess strong people and leadership skills { Soft Skills }.
+But to see into a con man's mind and then do something about it..., that is the exception.
+The consequence of

 If a concerned employee who doesn't get results from his immediate supervisor or plant manager, skips protocol by going over middle management's head to report irregularities that middle management did not pass on to the executive level, the information and the employee that skipped protocol are quickly discredited so as to avoid embarrassing middle management.
 Executives quickly gravitate to what their middle managers represent because of the "trust bond" and believe reality is as it is described to them by middle management.
 It's a common misinformed state any of us can find ourselves in when we are not being fed the whole truth.
 I wouldn't want to be the employee that jumped protocol.